-Please note that you might not be able to use all of the features of our website if you block cookies in your browser settings.
+Please note that you might not be able to use all features on our website if you block cookies in your browser settings.

 3. Marketing Communications

-If you indicate on a form or otherwise contact us to receive marketing materials from us, we will send that to you in accordance with your request and by the contact details you have given us.
+If you indicate on a form or otherwise contact us to receive marketing communications from us, we will send such communications to you in accordance with your request and by the contact details you have given us.
 You can always ask us to stop sending such communications via email or by using the “unsubscribe” link included in each marketing communication.

-We offer an e-mail newsletter service with information on our products and services.
-Users will only receive a newsletter if they subscribe to this service and provide the personal data requested by us in connection with the subscription service.
-To subscribe to the newsletter, you will only need to provide your e-mail address, with an option to also provide your first and last name.
+We offer marketing communications with information on our products and services.
+Users will only receive marketing communications if they subscribe to this service and provide the personal data requested by us in connection with such communications.
+To subscribe to the marketing communications, you will need to provide your e-mail address, first and last name, job title and organisation.

-We use the newsletter service “Gold Vision,” a cloud based newsletter distribution platform, for newsletter distribution.
+We use the marketing service “Gold Vision Connect,” a cloud-based email distribution platform, for marketing communication distribution.
 This service is provided by Esteiro Business Solutions Limited, Ryehills Park, Ryehills Road, West Haddon, Northamptonshire, NN6 7BX (“Gold Vision“).

-Your e-mail address and, if applicable, the other personal data provided in connection with the subscription, are stored on the servers of Gold Vision in UK.
-This data is used by Gold Vision on our behalf in order to send the newsletters to you and analyze the newsletter distribution.
-When you open the newsletter, your browser will retrieve a “web-beacon,” a pixel-sized file contained in the newsletter, from the Gold Vision servers.
+Your e-mail address and, if applicable, the other personal data provided in connection with the subscription are stored on the servers of Gold Vision in the UK.
+This data is used by Gold Vision on our behalf to send marketing communications to you and analyse email distribution.
+When you open any marketing communication, your browser will retrieve a “web-beacon,” a pixel-sized file contained in the email, from the Gold Vision servers.
 Thereby, technical information, such as information in relation to your browser, system, IP address and the time of retrieval, is processed.
-Further, the Gold Vision server also collects data as to whether the recipients could open the newsletter, when they opened it and which links they clicked.
-We exclusively collect this data for statistical purposes and in order to adapt the content of our newsletter to our customers’ preferences and provide a better service.
+Further, the Gold Vision server also collects data as to whether the recipients opened the email, when they opened it and which links they clicked.
+We exclusively collect this data for statistical purposes and to adapt the content of our marketing communications to our customers’ preferences and provide a better service.
 We do not create user profiles based on this data.

 Further, we have entered into a data processing agreement with Gold Vision which imposes the obligation upon Gold Vision to process the personal data of our subscribers only based on our instructions.

-The legal basis for the processing of your personal data in relation to the newsletter service is your consent.
-The legal basis for the use of the newsletter distribution service provider Gold Vision, statistical assessments by us and the logging of the subscription data is Article 6 para.
-1 lit. f) GDPR, as we have a legitimate interest in providing a user-friendly and secure newsletter service which serves both our business interests as well as the expectations of our users.
+The legal basis for the processing of your personal data in relation to such marketing communications is your consent.
+The legal basis for the use of Gold Vision, statistical assessments by us and the logging of the subscription data is our legitimate interest in providing a user-friendly and secure marketing communications service which serves both our business interests as well as the expectations of our users.

-You can withdraw your consent to receive newsletters at any time.
-Please use the “unsubscribe” link at the end of a marketing communication to unsubscribe from marketing emails or contact us (see contact details in Section 12 (Contact Details and Further Information)), specifying which method of marketing communications you would like to unsubscribe from.
-Please note that you can also only object to our use of Gold Vision.
-However, in this case, we will not be able to continue providing you with the newsletter.
+You can withdraw your consent to receive marketing communications at any time.
+Please use the “unsubscribe” link at the end of a marketing communication to unsubscribe from marketing emails or contact us in writing (see contact details in Section 12 (Contact Details and Further Information)), specifying which method of marketing communications you would like to unsubscribe from.
+Please note that you can also object to our use of Gold Vision.
+However, in this case, we will not be able to continue providing you with marketing communications.

 4. Collection and Use of Personal Data by Third Parties

 When you visit our website, third parties will be able to collect personal data from you as described in this section.
-Most of such third party service providers will only collect data on our behalf and not for their own business purposes.
-If data is collected and used for a third party’s business purposes, then this will only occur on the basis of a contractual arrangement between us and the respective third party in which we will bind the third party to only use the collected data for the purposes described in the contractual arrangement.
+Most third-party service providers will only collect data on our behalf and not for their own business purposes.
+If data is collected and used for a third party’s business purposes, then this will only occur based on a contractual arrangement between us and the respective third party in which we will bind the third party to only use the collected data for the purposes described in the contractual arrangement.

 4.1 Service Providers

-Our website does not contain third party cookies.
-Gold Vision is the service provider providing the newsletter distribution services specified in Section 3 (Marketing Communications) above.
+Gold Vision is the service provider providing the email marketing communication distribution services specified in Section 3 (Marketing Communications) above.